netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 2) And Gemini 3 APK Agents - is an excellent way to built it!

-3) "FLOW_CODE" - it is already generated in Google ANTIGRAVITY!
+3) "FLOW_CODE" - version 1 of LEXSCI, is already generated in Google ANTIGRAVITY!

 Gemini will do much better to generate the mechanisms than a human.